samtron1412/docs/tech/it/os/unix/macos.md

 # Tips and Tricks

+## Group files on Desktop

+- Right click on the desktop
+- Select `Use Stacks`

 ## Backup photos and images from phone to computer and external hard drives

 - Connect phone to the computer.